safyan-yaqoob/fintech-payment-poc/README.md

 # Fintech Payment Processing POC

+This is an example to payment processing system for learning purpose.
+I have created this for programetic understading of how the payment systems work and what are the terminologies used in the Fintech industry that heavily followed when building the fintech systems.

 ## 1. Overview

 A proof-of-concept fintech payment processing system that demonstrates real-world payment workflows including SWIFT MT103 to ISO 20022 pacs.008 conversion, domain-driven design patterns, and event-driven architecture.
 The system processes payments between accounts, automatically generates ISO 20022 compliant XML messages, and tracks payment lifecycle through domain events.